Carurú

 Carurú is a town and municipality located in the department of Vaupés, Colombia.
 The town is on the north bank of the Vaupés River in the Amazon natural region of the country.

+Transport

 The town is served by the Carurú Airport and there are no road connections to the rest of the country, the only waterway is the Vaupés River.